 Functional Voice Disorder

-Flash Video This video shows a patient with a functional (non-organic) voice disorder.
+This video shows a patient with a functional (non-organic) voice disorder.

-The patient was a 25 year non-smoking old female who had a 1.5
+The patient was a 25 year old female who did not have a history of smoking.
+Stress and anxiety

 can often cause this disorder.
-Notice that although the voice is
+Notice that although the voice is weak

-week and tremulous the
+and tremulous the

 larynx